-Problem Diagnostics Reason Values can be read or written by the controller.
-The controller can be contacted by 'pinging'?
-The controller is not connected to the power supply or the network.
-The PC is not connected to the network.
+Problem Diagnostics Reason Values can be read or written by the The controller can be contacted by 'pinging'?
+The controller is not connected to the power supply or the network. controller. ▶ The PC is not connected to the network.
 The controller is connected but is in a different subnetwork and the network gateway is not entered in the controller or the subnetmask is not set correctly.
 Is the firewall activated?
 Port 801(TC2x)/851(TC3x) is used for communication by default; add it to the exceptions.
 Enter accordingly for individual port numbers.
 The controller can be contacted by 'pinging'?
 The communication parameter AMS-NET ID is not set correctly?
 The port must be set according to the configuration of the controller.
 The net address in the addressing of the variable does not correspond to the connection ID in the driver.
 The driver configuration file was not transferred to the target computer?
 The AMS routes are not configured.
 Note: The partner station must be entered as a route on he PLC system as well as on the zenon Runtime system.
-Certain values cannot be read or written by the controller.
-Has an analysis with the Diagnosis Viewer been carried out to see which errors have occurred?
-See Analysis tool (on page 52) chapter.
-Are the variables correctly addressed?
-IGroup and Are the correct object types used in the variable?
+Certain values cannot be read or written by Has an analysis with the Diagnosis Viewer been carried out to see Are the variables correctly addressed?
+IGroup and the controller. which errors have occurred?
+See Analysis tool (on page 50) chapter.
+Are the correct object types used in the variable?
 The object types determine the function code to be used in the Modbus telegram.
 Incorrect values are displayed.
-Has an analysis with the Diagnosis Viewer been carried out to see which errors have occurred?
-See Analysis tool (on page 52) chapter.
-Are the variables correctly addresses and the symbol names correct? ▶ Are the correct data types used? ▶ Is the value calculation correct?
+Has an analysis with the Diagnosis Viewer been carried out to see Are the variables correctly addresses and the symbol names correct? which errors have occurred?
+Are the correct data types used?
+See Analysis tool (on page 50) chapter. ▶ Is the value calculation correct?